What is a Team Agreement?

-- Defining what it looks like to reach out for help when you need it
+- Define what it looks like to reach out for help when a team member needs it

 - What giving and receiving feedback on the team looks like

-- Personal challenges and what we need from each other (e.g., “Here are some things you should know about me…”)
+- How to address personal challenges and what we need from each other

 A Team Agreement is a Living Document